 Making fewer things matter helps you focus attention and ward off FOMO and sales pitches.
 You’ve made it when you can afford all the “mistakes.”

 Buy a security key and use it for two-factor authenticatioin with Vanguard.
 Use a Google Voice number as backup instead of SMS to your real mobile number.

-I Bonds offer a better yield to small investors than TIPS.
+I Bonds offer a better yield than all other safe investments.
 After you max out your annual limit, you can buy another $5,000 by overpaying your taxes.

 When you child gets close to going to college, consider investing your 529 plan account in CDs or a stable value fund.
 Only some 529 plans offer them.